Duncan Clark (surgeon)

 Duncan Clark (1759-1808) was a Loyalist who became an influential figure in Halifax, Nova Scotia.
-Dr. Duncan Clarke, first and one of the longest serving head of Royal Naval Hospital Halifax (1795-1803).
+Duncan Clarke, first and one of the longest serving head of Royal Naval Hospital Halifax (1795-1803).
 He served in the 82nd Regiment of Foot and arrived in Halifax in 1778.
 He was a member of the North British Society, eventually becoming president.
 He was a frequent patron of the Great Pontack (Halifax).
 Clark also was the head of a Masonic Lodge for Saint John, New Brunswick and later in Nova Scotia.
 He was also a friend of John Halliburton (surgeon) of the doctor for Prince Edward, Duke of Kent and Strathearn.